isaraz/proximity-app/README.md

 Once you've download or cloned the project:

 1. Create an .env file and add your credentials

-2. create a database named _proximity_
+2. Create a database named _proximity_

-3. then create tables in local executing
+3. Then create tables in local executing
 ```
 npm run migrate
 ```